AnyLeoPeace/DURLECA/README.md

     --beta_s 0.1 --beta_m 3 --gamma 0.3 --theta 0.3 \

 ```
-Users could also adjust parameters by their own to simulate different diseases or to have different objectives.
+Users could also adjust parameters on their own to simulate different diseases or to have different objectives.

 ## Test
 ```